nixxholas/nlp-exploration/1_Basics.md

-## Basics of Natural Language Processing (NLP) for Instant messaging conversations
+## Topic 1: Basics of Natural Language Processing (NLP) for Instant messaging conversations

 **Before we begin, please understand that the information below is redundant in relation to the rest of the other topics and is just a simple explanation towards NLP.
 Reading this page is recommended to help you in understanding how NLP exactly works.** (Skip this if you do know how it works.)